Skip to main content

 About this award

-Apply by August 1, November 1, or February 1 for an annual award supporting Indigenous students in the arts who have an average of 75 or above.
-Apply through Indspire's central Building Brighter Futures program — one application covers all sponsor pools.
+Apply by August 1, November 1, or February 1 for an annual award supporting Indigenous students in the arts who have an average of 75% or higher.

 The provider doesn't post a fixed dollar amount — contact Naomi McCormack to confirm the value for your specific award before you apply.
-This is a scholarship, not a loan, so you do not have to pay it back.
-This is for you if you are an Indigenous artist pursuing post-secondary education and need financial help to finish your studies.
-You have three deadlines to choose from: August 1, November 1, and February 1.
-When you apply, ask how and when you'll hear back — email, portal, or phone.
+As a scholarship, this money is yours to keep and you do not have to pay it back.
+This is for you if you are an Indigenous student pursuing a post-secondary education in the arts and can show that you have a financial need for extra funding.
+You have three different deadlines to choose from: August 1, November 1, and February 1.
+When you apply, ask how and when you'll hear back — whether it is by email, phone, or through an online portal.
 Selection criteria aren't published — ask Naomi McCormack how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
 Ask Naomi McCormack during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
 Confirm this so you can plan your cash flow.
 Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with Naomi McCormack whether it's one-time or renewable and what you need to maintain.
-How to apply: This funding is administered through Indspire's Building Brighter Futures Bursaries & Scholarships program.
-Students complete one central application that's evaluated against all 360+ of Indspire's funding pools (including this one) — you don't apply to the sponsor directly.
-The Apply button on this page routes to Indspire's portal automatically.
-For the full program description, all three application deadlines, and detailed eligibility, see Indspire Building Brighter Futures Bursaries & Scholarships on FundMyCourse.

 Can you get it?